Diary of Frederick William Gadsby Annand, 1916 - Part 9

 & again dressed.
 Bed at 11.30 pm

-Arranged Hockey to cable home slightly wounded.
+Arranged Hockly to cable home slightly wounded.

-[*'Shell killed 3 & wounded 11'*]
+[*Shell killed 3 & wounded 11*]

 Thursday, 16